 Symptoms of Varicose Veins and CVI

-Varicose veins and CVI are not just a cosmetic disorder.
-Common Symptoms of CVI include,
+Varicose veins and CVI are not just cosmetic disorders.
+Common Symptoms of CVI include:

 - Tired or heavy legs